 Utilities

 Life at Berkeley also includes utilities, and understanding the cost of utilities in Berkeley is essential for budgeting effectively.
-On average, residents can expect to pay about $300 monthly for electricity, gas, water, and waste services, depending on usage patterns, the size of the home, and energy efficiency practices.
+On average, residents can expect to pay about $300 per month for electricity, gas, water, and waste services, depending on usage patterns, home size, and energy-efficiency practices.
+Groceries, utilities, and other living costs in Berkeley are significantly above U.S. averages — expect them to be 50-60% higher than the national norm.

 Berkeley residents often benefit from the temperate climate, which typically means lower heating and cooling costs compared to other regions.
 Staying informed and adopting energy-efficient practices can help manage these expenses.
 Berkeley’s commitment to sustainability also offers various programs to assist residents in reducing their utility costs.